Mergifyio/mergify/doc/source/actions.rst

        multiple pull requests are ready to be merged, they will all be updated with their base branch at the same time, and the first ready to be merged will be merged; the remaining pull request will be updated once again.
-If you prefer to update one pull request at a time (for example, to save CI runtime), set ``strict`` to ``smart`` instead: Mergify will queue the mergeable pull requests and update them one at a time serially.
+If you prefer to update one pull request at a time (e.g., to save CI runtime), set ``strict`` to ``smart`` instead: Mergify will queue the mergeable pull requests and update them one at a time serially.
    * - ``strict_method``